Thao-Ngo/pcm-test/README.md

 2. Follow the instructions at the top to fill and submit the form

 3. Hover the mouse on the cells to see the aggregate scores for each competency level.
-Alternatively , open the app in multiple browser windows or devices and see the realtime updates on aggregate scores.
+Alternatively , open multiple instances of app on browser windows or devices and see the realtime updates on aggregate scores on submission from one of the app instances.

-## ToDo
+## Pitfalls
 1. The app does not support user login
-2. This app does not gracefully handle concurrent submissions from two or more users as there is no mechanism to persist the score data.
-   Such cases may lead to inconsistencies in the aggregate score.
+2. This app does not gracefully handle concurrent submissions from two or more users as there is no mechanism to persist the aggregate score data.
+Such cases may lead to inconsistencies in the aggregate scores.